-BRAKE ignition on, the Brake Light in the instrument cluster will come on.
+When the parking brake is applied with the ignition on, the Brake Light in the instrument cluster will come on.

 NOTE: This light only shows that the parking brake is on.
 It does not show the degree of brake application.